Introduction

 Socrates: correct.
 NNTP became specialized in managing news lists, which were basically bundled and federated mailing lists

-Socrates: usually your Usenet address was the same as your email address, back when you were socrates@aol.com or whatever
+Socrates: usually your Usenet address was the same as your email address, back when you were socrates@aol.com

 Socrates: they gave you the same account on both their mail server and their news server